crisozanich/rag-agent/README.md

-# My Personal RAG Agent: Agent to chat about my professional journey 🚀
+# My Professional Journey RAG Agent: Exploring My Career Through AI-Powered Conversations 🚀
 Welcome to the my Personal RAG Agent project!
 This repository showcases a cutting-edge AI agent built using Python to implement Retrieval-Augmented Generation, combining the power of advanced language models with domain-specific knowledge retrieval.
 If you want to know more about my professional journey, just ask the Agent ;)